developerBlogs/developerBlogs.github.io/_posts/2021-08-29-rails_api_series-02.markdown

 <img class= "img-fluid img-thumbnail img-space" src="{{site.baseurl}}/assets/img/programmer.jpg">

-Let's create our first API endpoint which will be a CRUD endpoint for the user.
+Let's create our first <a href="https://www.altexsoft.com/blog/rest-api-design/" target="_blank">RESTful API</a> endpoint which will be a CRUD endpoint for the user.
 Before doing that we need to make sure where our API code should go.
-I hope you are familiar with the rails MVC pattern and how organizes its codebase.
+I hope you are familiar with the rails MVC pattern and how Rails organizes its codebase.
 If not go ahead and check <a href="https://hackernoon.com/understanding-your-rails-application-structure-r8w32xj" target="_blank">**this** </a> out first.

 ### API versioning

 Initially, the version of our API maybe let's say 'V1' and as our application grows it will have many versions for the API as well(v1, v2, v3....).
-And the clients that use our API may not only use the latest version, what I mean by that is there may be some clients which may only use certain versions of the API let's say v1 even though our latest version is v3.
+The clients that use our API may not only use the latest version, what I mean by that is there may be some clients which may only use certain versions of the API let's say v1 even though our latest version is v3.
 So we must keep in mind the versioning of our API.

 Inside the controller folder of our app let's make a new folder as `api` and inside the api folder let's create another folder as `v1`.
 Now our folder structure looks something like this